aws-samples/aws-dbs-refarch-graph/src/converting-to-graph/README.md

   1. Convert each record to a vertex in the graph model.
 Use the collection or table name in the key-value store to type or label the vertex in the graph.
   2. Parse out any application structure present in the key, and create additional vertices and edges to represent this structure.
 Use any remaining key data to generate the vertex ID.
   3. Parse out any application structure present in individual fields, and create additional vertices and edges to represent this structure.
-  4. Identify nested field values and treat them as documents, applying the same modelling techniques you use to convert a document-oriented data model to a graph model.
+  4. Identify nested field values and treat them as documents, applying the same modelling techniques you use to [convert a document-oriented data model to a graph model](#converting-a-document-oriented-data-model-to-a-graph-model).
   5. Identify frequently reoccurring fields, families of fields, and field values across records, and consider creating new vertices to represent the entities implied by these fields.
   6. Map remaining record fields to vertex properties.

 ### Example

 In the following example the `city:dept` field is overloaded with hierarchical information representing geographic and organizational structure.
-When converting to a graph model, we create additional vertices to represent states, cities and departments, and connect these vertices with edges in line with the connectedness implicit in th `city:dept` familiy of values.
+When converting to a graph model, we create additional vertices to represent states, cities and departments, and connect these vertices with edges in line with the connectedness implicit in the `city:dept` familiy of values.

 ![Key-Value to Graph](key-value-2-graph.png)